-- The interviewee is unable to communicate without an interpreter and one is not available. - An interpreter clearly has difficulty in translating effectively. - The officer has reasonable doubts about either the ability or impartiality of an interpreter supplied by the interviewee, and a USCIS or DHS interpreter is not immediately available. - An attorney or other representative of an applicant or petitioner insists on responding to questions or coaching the person being interviewed. - An attorney or other representative of an applicant or petitioner insists on interpreting for his or her client during an interview. - The subject refuses to respond to questions essential to the successful completion of the interview.
+- The person being interviewed is unable to communicate without an interpreter, and one is not available. - An interpreter clearly has difficulty translating effectively. - The officer has reasonable doubts about either the ability or impartiality of an interpreter supplied by the interviewee, and a USCIS or DHS interpreter is not immediately available. - An attorney or other representative of an applicant or petitioner insists on responding to questions or coaching the person being interviewed. - An attorney or other representative of an applicant or petitioner insists on interpreting for his or her client during an interview. - The person being interviewed refuses to respond to questions essential to the successful completion of the interview. - The conduct of the attorney or other representative has exceeded the bounds of zealous representation and interferes with the ability of the officer to conduct the interview.

 The interviewing officer should explain the reason(s) for the termination.
 When appropriate, the interview should be rescheduled and (if needed) arrangements made for a competent interpreter.
-If the subject(s) or representative insists on continuing, a supervisor should be informed of the reason for the termination.
-It is the responsibility of the supervisor to determine if termination is warranted and to deal with the subject(s) and/or representative if they refuse to accept an unfavorable determination.
+If the person being interviewed(s) or the attorney or other representative insists on continuing, a supervisor should be informed of the reason for the termination.
+It is the responsibility of the supervisor to determine if termination is warranted and to deal with the subject(s) and/or the attorney or representative if they refuse to accept an unfavorable determination.